posmlab/getting-started/organisms.md

 <details>
 <summary> Jump
    </summary>
 Two distinct jumping strategies were found in caddis flies.
 The first strategy was performed by depressing and extending the middle and hind pairs of legs at the same time, while the second strategy involved wing movements in addition to the same leg movements before take-off.
+Due to the kinematics it was determined that both of these movements were only produced by direct muscle contractions and as such did not use any power amplification or energy storage.

 ##### Figure 3 from Anderson.
 Jump by L. marmoratus in which only the legs participate.
 Jumps in which the wing movements are included would result in a higher angle between the body and the surface at take-off.
 ![Caddis Flies](images/caddis-flies.jpg)